galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExplore_SeuratTools/tutorial.md

 > - *"Choose the format of the output"*: `RDS with a Seurat object` {: .hands_on}

-This tool will output two new pieces of data into our Galaxy history: a new Seurat object with variable features identified and flagged, and a tabular file with a list of these variable genes.
+This tool will output two new pieces of data into our Galaxy history:
+  1. a new Seurat object with variable features identified and flagged
+  2. a tabular file with a list of these variable genes.

 This gene list may be used as a sneak peak into understanding what the dataset will look like!
 We can begin to understand which genes are going to be driving downstream clustering of our cells and maybe even make some decisions about whether we are happy with our filtering based on this list.